Saikurukaizen/S1.06_AdvPHP/README.md

-# S1.06 - PHP Avanzado
+# S1.06 - Advanced PHP

-## 👤 Alumno
+## 👤 Student
-Desarrollado por Marc Sanchez
+Developed by Marc Sanchez

-## 📄 Descripción
+## 📄 Description
-Carpetas de los ejercicios del Tema 6 - PHP Avanzado
+Folders of the exercises for Unit 6 - Advanced PHP

-## 🎯 Palabras Clave
+## 🎯 Keywords
-- Validación de formulario
+- Form validation
-- Filtro de datos
+- Data filtering
-- Métodos mágicos y constantes mágicas
+- Magic methods and magic constants
-- Uso de enums y traits
+- Use of enums and traits
-- Polimorfismo sin necesidad de herencia
+- Polymorphism without inheritance
 - PHP Coding Standards (PSR-1)

-## 🛠️ Tecnologías utilizadas
+## 🛠️ Technologies Used
-- Laragon v.6.0 para el servidor local
+- Laragon v.6.0 for the local server
 - PHP 8.1.10
 - IDE: Visual Studio Code
 - Git & GitHub

-## 📋 Requisitos
+## 📋 Requirements
-- Servidor local tipo Laragon, XAMPP / MAMP / LAMP para la compilación de PHP.
+- Local server such as Laragon, XAMPP / MAMP / LAMP for PHP compilation.